USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 When a Broker Might Make Sense

 Full transparency: brokers aren't always bad.
-There are legitimate brokers who carefully vet their carrier network, provide accurate estimates, and deliver good service.
-The problem is that the bad ones far outnumber the good ones, and it's hard to tell them apart before moving day.
+Some vet their carrier network carefully and deliver solid service.
+Problem is, the bad ones outnumber the good ones.
+Hard to tell them apart before moving day.

 A broker might make sense if: